 - CoQ10 – Take 100 milligrams in the soft gel form (not capsule) with breakfast.

 - Magnesium – Take 200 milligrams once or twice a day, also with food.
-I like magnesium citrate or magnesium glycinate, different forms that this important mineral comes in.
+Magnesium comes in different forms.
+I like magnesium orotate because it drives ATP (cellular energy) production in the right direction; magnesium citrate or magnesium glycinate are also good.

 - Carnitine – Take 1 gram (1,000 mg) on an empty stomach.